-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) Today Orwell, Cambridgeshire has a population of about 1,080 people and the Roman road still runs to Cambridge runs alongside the village.
+Today Orwell, Cambridgeshire has a population of about 1,080 people and the Roman road still runs to Cambridge runs alongside the village.
 St Andrew's Church dates back to about 1150 A.D.

 Early History of the Orval family

-Another 199 words (14 lines of text) covering the years 1140, 1231 and 1362 are included under the topic Early Orval History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Orval research.
+Another 198 words (14 lines of text) covering the years 1140, 1231, 1362, 1362, 1389, 1431, 1514, 1576 and 1615 are included under the topic Early Orval History in all our PDF Extended History products and printed products wherever possible.

 Orval Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Orval family name include Orwell, Orwill, Orvell and others.

 Early Notables of the Orval family (pre 1700)

-PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Orval Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Orval family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Orval surname or a spelling variation of the name include: Catherine Orwell and her husband were banished to Jamaica in 1685.